bvd63/soul-lift-backend-pro/README.md

 # Soul Lift Backend

 ## Overview
-Soul Lift Backend is a minimal yet powerful backend designed to handle AI-driven functionalities, including personalized recommendations and quotes.
-It leverages modern technologies like Fastify, Redis, and Stripe for scalability and performance.
+Soul Lift Backend is a production-ready backend designed to handle AI-driven functionalities, including personalized recommendations and quotes.
+It leverages modern technologies like Fastify, PostgreSQL, Redis, and Stripe for scalability and performance.

 ## Features
-- AI personalization and recommendations
+- 🤖 AI personalization and recommendations (OpenAI + DeepL fallback)
+- 🔐 Secure JWT authentication with blacklist support
+- 💳 Stripe payment integration with webhook verification
-- Advanced caching with Redis
+- 📊 Advanced caching with Redis/Upstash and fallback to memory cache
+- 🚀 Health monitoring and metrics
-- Secure API with JWT authentication
+- 📝 Comprehensive API documentation with Swagger
-- Integration with Stripe for payments
-- Logging and monitoring with Sentry
+- 🔍 Logging and monitoring with Sentry
+- 🧪 Full test coverage including integration tests

+## Quick Start

-## Installation
+### Installation
 1. Clone the repository:
    ```bash
    git clone https://github.com/your-repo/soul-lift-backend.git